 We replied:"I got the picture in place as you suggested, thanks.
 But I can't see how to get a caption associated, nor how to resize the picture (if that is possible)."

-"To add a caption, right-click on the graphic and select Properties.
+We expect there are other users glad to have these points clarified."To add a caption, right-click on the graphic and select Properties.
 Then on the Labeling tab, enter your caption in the bottom box marked Caption Text, and use the Placement radio buttons to select whether the caption should go above or (usually) below the graphic; it is possible to have both, though I don’t know why you’d want to.

 Back on the Layout tab, select the Placement of your graphic as InLine (the graphic is like a word in the paragraph), Displayed (centred on a line of its own) or Floating (activates the automatic numbering, Fig. 1 etc, and permits cross referencing using the Key you enter on the Labeling tab).